titom73/sonic-l2ls-evpn-containerlab/README.md

 ![pic1](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/img_and_drawio/sonic-l2ls-evpn-containerlab.png)

-Client1 (172.17.1.1/24) and client2 (172.17.1.2/24) are on the same subnet and can reach each other, once the lab is deployed populating the ARP tables at the hosts can be achieved by just running the script [pings.sh](https://containerlab.dev)
+Client1 (172.17.1.1/24) and client2 (172.17.1.2/24) are on the same subnet and can reach each other, once the lab is deployed populating the ARP tables at the hosts can be achieved by just running the script [pings.sh](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/pings.sh)

-# Download the SONiC image
+# Download the SONiC image from an Azure pipeline

 1 - Go to the pipelines list: https://sonic-build.azurewebsites.net/ui/sonic/pipelines and scroll all the way down where "vs" platform is listed